Enchantment Means “To sing”

 2) MARATHON (LV 2): Teams learn to co-regulate by slowing down their vagus nerve — the longest cranial nerve in the human body.
 This is achieved by learning to breathe from the diaphragm, chanting, and through other mindfulness modalities.

-3) BOOTCAMP (LV 3): In a six-week intensive incubator, team members begin their practice.
-They commit to six-weeks of regular breath work, chanting, tracking, and accountability with a “sparring” partner that helps them develop the muscle memory required to sustain the practice in their organization.
+3) BOOTCAMP (LV 3): In a six-month intensive incubator, team members begin their practice.
+They commit to six-months of regular breath work, singing, and celebrating with others in the group that helps them develop the muscle memory required to sustain the practice in their organization.

 4) SUPERDOPE (LV 4): After embodied immersion is complete, teams can go even further in their practice by exploring the psychology of depolarization in the human condition in our online course.

 Wanna know more about our philosophy?
-Read our ‘What we Believe Doc here: for a more in-depth look at a list of glossary terms and definitions.
 For a scientific analysis of why Theory of Enchantment is better than other approaches to inclusion and belonging, check out this report.